 Brivaracetam (Briviact®) has been accepted for restricted use as adjunctive therapy in the treatment of partial-onset seizures with or without secondary generalisation in children from 4 years to ≤15 years of age with epilepsy.
 The restrictions limits use to patients with refractory epilepsy and treatment should be initiated by physicians who have appropriate experience in the treatment of epilepsy.

 Ciclosporin eye drops (Verkazia®) have been accepted for use in the treatment of severe vernal keratoconjunctivitis (VKC) in children from 4 years of age and adolescents (until the age of 18)

 Action: Clinicians should be aware of the recommendations of the SMC.
 Routine use of rejected and restricted medicines should be avoided.

-The National Institute of Health and Care Excellence (NICE) has published new guidance for the month of October 2013.
-This month there in one diagnostic guideline and one public health guideline that impact upon primary care.
+The National Institute of Health and Care Excellence (NICE) have published new or updated guidance for the month of November 2018.
+This month there are two guidelines that impact upon primary care.

 Action: Clinicians should be aware of this month's new guidance and implement any necessary changes to practice.

 The manufacturer of Cilest® (norgestimate and ethinyl estradiol) has written to healthcare professionals advising that this product will be discontinued with effect from July 2019.